msnyd87/portfolio/README.md

 shared/schema.ts               # TypeScript types and validation
 ```

-Most of the frontend is in one file (`portfolio.tsx`) to keep it simple.
+Most of the frontend is in one file (`portfolio.tsx`) to keep it simple

 ## Customizing